david-xhk/binary_tree/README.rst

 >>> tree_string = "1,2,3,4,5,6"

-Empty spaces can be represented by an immediate comma or "null" for explicitness.
+Empty spaces can be represented by an immediate comma or "null" to be explicit.

 >>> tree_string = "1,2,3,4,,5,6"
 >>> tree_string = "1,2,3,4,null,5,6"